gitlabhq/gitlabhq/doc/api/README.md

 All API requests support performing an API call as if you were another user, provided your private token is from an administration account.
-You need to pass the `sudo` parameter by URL or header with an id or username of the user you want to perform the operation as.
+You need to pass the `sudo` parameter by URL or header with an ID or username of the user you want to perform the operation as.
 If passed as a header, the header name must be **SUDO** (capitals).